huabawa/Jalpc/_posts/2017-08-23-How-to-connect-to-a-AWS-DB-Instance-running-MySQL-with-Shiny.md

 Shiny is dynamic web pages built on R.

 Before you start this tutorial, make sure that you have MySQL community version installed.
-If you have not installed it, please go to this link, https://www.mysql.com/products/community/, to install it.
+If you have not installed it, please go to this [link](https://www.mysql.com/products/community/), to install it.
 If you don't have any experience in MySQL or R, this is the right tutorial for you, but if you do, that's great!
 When I started writing this tutorial, I had absolutely no experience in MySQL and R, so if I can understand MySQL and R, so can you.

-You should also install RStudio from here, https://www.rstudio.com/products/rstudio/download/.
+You should also install RStudio from [here](https://www.rstudio.com/products/rstudio/download/).
 Download and install this free version, RStudio Desktop Open Source License.

 After you have installed the MySQL community version and RStudio, follow these steps to access your RDS MySQL.